airamjean/Sales-Insight/README.md

-# Sales-Insight
+# Sales Insight Project

-Cleaned and transformed sales data from a database using Power BI, then developed an interactive dashboard to visualize key metrics like revenue trends, product performance, and regional sales, enabling data-driven decision-making.
+This project focused on extracting and refining sales data from a relational database to support accurate and actionable insights.
+Using Power BI's Power Query Editor, the data was systematically cleaned—addressing missing values, correcting inconsistent entries, removing duplicates, and ensuring proper data types.
+Once the data was transformed and validated, an interactive dashboard was developed to visualize key sales metrics such as revenue trends, product performance, regional sales distribution, and customer segments.
+The resulting dashboard enabled stakeholders to gain a comprehensive understanding of sales performance and supported strategic decision-making.